raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-Right-click on your Star in the Hierarchy window and choose 'Duplicate' to create a new Star.
+Select your Star in the Scene view and duplicate it with 'Ctrl-D' (or 'Cmd-D').
 The Particle System is a child object so this will be duplicated in your new star:

 ![The popup menu for the Star with duplicate highlighted.](images/duplicate-star.png)